lara-amalia/se-wdp-ue/03/README.md

 # WDP3 – Exercise 3

 CSS Basics: Let's add some styling to our website we started to create in the first exercise.
-This time we will add text styles, colors and spacings.
+This time, we will add text styles, colors and spacings.

 ## 1 The styles.css file